Google ties more work tools into Gmail, aiming to get ahead of Microsoft

 Consumers using the free version of Gmail may have access to the new integrations in the future, Soltero said.

-Microsoft, which has continued to post fast Office revenue growth, did not immediately respond to a request for comment.
+Microsoft, which has continued to post fast Office revenue growth, declined to comment.

 Google on Wednesday introduced some options already on Microsoft Teams, including the ability for chat users to list an "out of office" notice and "pin" conversations to make them easier to find later.